 Production: Arte Radio

-Diffusion: Arte Radio (France), 10ans de Syntone à la SCAM (Paris), Maison de la Poésie (Paris), Radio Campus Bruxelles,
+Broadcast and listening sessions: Arte Radio (France), 10ans de Syntone à la SCAM (Paris), Maison de la Poésie (Paris), Radio Campus Bruxelles, Radio Borealis, Radiophrenia Glasgow, Sonohr Festival (Ch), Radio Nunc (Fr), Réverbération (Fr), Festival Tomada Urbana (Br),